 Why Are Owners And Businesses Required To Keep Us Safe?

-The good news is that there are a lot of safe companies and owners out there that care and put safety over their profits.
+The good news is that there are a lot of safe companies and owners out there that care for and put safety over their profits.
 However, there are still the owners that just don't care.
 These are the ones that are the most dangerous.
-They either know and choose not to do anything or they choose not to know.
+They either know and choose not to do anything, or they choose not to know.
 Either way, it is not an excuse that will work.
 Texas law allows a victim of a preventable crime to hold a negligent owner accountable.

 Where Are Customers And Employees At Risk?

 Most assaults and robberies occur at convenience stores, malls, shopping centers, office buildings, schools, hotels, motels, and parking garages.
 This is where most people are vulnerable.
 The owners of these commercial properties must be aware of the foreseeable crimes that can or have happened on their premises.
 This knowledge allows them to set up safety features to prevent it from happening in the future.